Combinatorial model categories are equivalent to presentable quasicategories

-We conclude this section by examining the 1-categorical analogue of the three main relative categories of this article: $@CMC$ (\vcmczfc), $@CRC$ (\vcrczfc), and $@PrL$ (\vprlzfc).
+We conclude this section by examining the 1-categorical analogue of the three main relative categories of this article: $@CMC$ (^!{CMC}), $@CRC$ (^!{CRC}), and $@PrL$ (^!{PrL}).
 Informally, we want to define the category $@LPC$ of locally presentable categories and left adjoint functors.

 Except for trivial cases, a left Quillen equivalence between combinatorial model categories never admits an inverse that is a left Quillen functor.
-Thus, when we later define $@CMC$ in \vcmczfc\ we are naturally forced to use the notion of a category equipped with a subcategory of weak equivalences, i.e., a relative category (Barwick–Kan [\RelCat]).
+Thus, when we later define $@CMC$ in ^!{CMC} we are naturally forced to use the notion of a category equipped with a subcategory of weak equivalences, i.e., a relative category (Barwick–Kan [\RelCat]).
 Furthermore, the objects we are interested in have a 2-categorical nature and we must take into account the notion of a equivalence between morphisms, e.g., left adjoint functors can be naturally isomorphic.
 A common approach to this is to use 2-categories, defined by Bénabou in 1965, which would lead us to develop a theory of relative 2-categories.
 However, relative categories themselves can encode higher homotopy groups for hom-objects by virtue of using appropriately chosen weak equivalences.
 Thus, we stay in the realm of 1-categories and encode all structures as relative categories.